Everything You Need to Know about the Spanish Golden Visa

 The following documents have to be provided when applying for a Golden Visa or Residency Visa:

-- National Golden Visa application form, completely filled out in English, Spanish, or French, and duly signed.
+- National Golden Visa application form, filled out in English, Spanish, or French, and duly signed.
 The Golden Visa application form for children under 18 years of age must be signed by both parents.

 - Three (3) recent passport-size (3.5 x 4.5 cm) photographs with a white background, frontal view